spritz/spritz/README.md

 `Yolk` is an interesting framework.
 Essentially it is react-like in that it uses jsx and vdom/reconcilliation but it differs as both props and event handlers are streams and streams are passed as jsx.

+Once done to a TodoMVC implementation such as https://github.com/briancavalier/mostcore-todomvc